cimnine/netbox-dhcp/README.md

 ### Features

-* Needs to be written
+* Leases an IP assigned to a Interface based on a MAC lookup for interfaces in Netbox, when the Interface has at least 1 IP
+* Leases the Device's primary IPv4 based on a MAC lookup for devices in Netbox
+* Keep track of leases in a Redis instance
+* Supports DHCP release and decline

 ### Limitations

-* Can't respond via unicast, except to relay agents
+* ⚠️ NO UNIT TESTS YET ⚠️ --> This is a proof of concept at this stage!

+* Responses to Unicast use the MAC the packet was received from instead of doing ARP lookup
 * Does not yet support DHCPv4 with client id
+* Does not yet implement DHCPINFORM messages
 * Does not yet support DHCPv6
+* Does not yet support IP pools

 ## Netbox Assumptions

 * There are sites in Netbox.
-An nine-dhcp2 instance is only responsible for certain sites.
+A nine-dhcp2 instance is only responsible for certain sites.
 * If interfaces have MAC addresses, then they have not more than one IP assigned.
 * If devices have MAC addresses, then they have a primary IP defined.